MariamFarman/Modulated-SubGraph-Finder/README.md

 # SubPathFinder

-The tool is used to find the significantly dis-regulated sub-paths or cluster of genes from the host cell signaling network, giving these sub-paths an overall significance of modulation by combining the individual p-values of the genes derived from differential genes expression analysis.
+The tool is used to find the significantly dis-regulated sub-modules or cluster of genes from the host cell signaling network, giving these sub-paths an overall significance of modulation by combining the individual p-values of the genes derived from differential genes expression analysis.

 # Installation